swansonk14/SyntheMol/docs/real_mcts.md

 Below, we describe the steps for processing the REAL Space molecules.

 Note: The enumerated REAL space requires over 1T of storage and a similar amount of RAM in order to process it.
 However, the following steps are a one-time operation, and only minimal storage and RAM are required to store the processed data and run SyntheMol.
+Each of the following commands run in <= TODO hours using 16 cores and <= TODO GB of RAM.

 ### Download REAL Space

-Download the building block and reaction IDs used for the full REAL Space of 31 billion compounds (we used the 2022 q1-2 version downloaded on August 30, 2022).
+Download the building block and reaction IDs used for the full REAL Space of 31,507,987,117 billion compounds (we used the 2022 q1-2 version downloaded on August 30, 2022).
 ```bash
 lftp -c "open -p 21 -u username,password ftp-rdb-fr.chem-space.com; mirror -c --parallel=16 . data/Data/4_real_space/full_real"
 ```